cdapio/cdap-operator/README.md

 ### Using CDAP operator to manage CDAP instances in Kubernetes

-A step by step guide of running CDAP in Kubernetes using CDAP operator can be found in the (blog post)[https://link.medium.com/hpPbiUYT9X].
+A step by step guide of running CDAP in Kubernetes using CDAP operator can be found in the [blog post](https://link.medium.com/hpPbiUYT9X).